AlexRoman777/TLA/TLA/devops.md

 ---

+Acronyms and abbreviations commonly used in DevOps and cloud computing environments.

+---

 ## A

 - **API**: _Application Programming Interface_ - A set of rules and protocols that allows different software applications to communicate with each other.